 There are no established risk factors for developing a varicocele, and the exact cause is unclear.

 You may have no symptoms associated with a varicocele.
 However, you might experience:

-The condition can have an effect on fertility.
-Varicocele is present in 35 percent of men with primary infertility and in 75 to 80 percent of males with secondary infertility.
 Primary infertility is generally used to refer to a couple that hasn’t conceived a child after at least one year of trying.
 Secondary infertility describes couples that have conceived at least once but aren’t able to again.